-- 2.24 Traffic noise is a major source of complaint and the release of the Assessment and Management of Environmental Noise Directive (2002/49/EC) is part of a strategy to address this.
-The implementation of this Directive into national law via Regulations given at Cl 2.22 and the production of action plans provides a framework to manage environmental noise, including traffic noise. - 2.25 One of the issues to consider during an assessment of noise and vibration is the impacts upon people.
+2.25 Traffic noise is a major source of complaint and the release of the Assessment and Management of Environmental Noise Directive (2002/49/EC) is part of a strategy to address this.
+The implementation of this Directive into national law via Regulations given at Cl 2.22 and the production of action plans provides a framework to manage environmental noise, including traffic noise.

+2.26 One of the issues to consider during an assessment of noise and vibration is the impacts upon people.
 This relates to people in their homes, their gardens and also outside in recreation areas.
-The impact upon other sensitive receptors and the enjoyment of these receptors is also important. - 2.26 There is a growing body of evidence concerning the adverse effect noise can have on health and general quality of life.
+The impact upon other sensitive receptors and the enjoyment of these receptors is also important.

+2.27 There is a growing body of evidence concerning the adverse effect noise can have on health and general quality of life.
 Current evidence indicates that prolonged exposure to high levels of noise can lead to mental health and physiological symptoms; however, further research is necessary to define noise level exposure parameters for such symptoms.
-(Ref 34 & 35)) - 2.27 Impacts on the noise climate from climate change are relatively unknown, but these could become an issue as this topic is better understood. - 2.28 For a road project that involves introducing a new noise source into an area, a key consideration is the change in the level of nighttime noise.
-In the
+(Ref 34 and 35))

+2.28 Impacts on the noise climate from climate change are relatively unknown, but these could become an issue as this topic is better understood.

-WHO's 'Night Noise Guidelines for Europe' (2009) a night noise guideline (NNG) of 40 dB Lnight,outside is recommended.
-This façade noise level is considered by WHO to protect the public, including most of the vulnerable groups such as children, the chronically ill and elderly, from the adverse health effects of night noise.
-WHO also recommends an interim target (IT) of 55 dB Lnight,outside for situations where the achievement of NNG is not feasible in the short term.
-The guidance considers that this IT can be temporarily considered by policy-makers for exceptional local situations.
-No timescale is recommended to achieve these noise levels, only that Member States are encouraged to gradually reduce the proportion of the population exposed to level over the IT within the context of meeting wider sustainable development objectives.
+2.29 For a road project that involves introducing a new noise source into an area, a key consideration is the change in the level of night time noise.
+In the WHO's 'Night Noise Guidelines for Europe' (Ref 34) a night noise guideline (NNG) of 40 dB Lnight outside is recommended.
+This noise level is considered by WHO to protect the public, including most of the vulnerable groups such as children, the chronically ill and elderly, from the adverse health effects of night noise.
+WHO also recommends an interim target (IT) of 55 dB L{night,outside} for situations where the achievement of NNG is not feasible in the short term.
+The guidance considers that this IT can be temporarily considered by policymakers for exceptional local situations.
+No timescale is recommended to achieve these noise levels, only that Member States are encouraged to gradually reduce the proportion of the population exposed to levels over the IT within the context of meeting wider sustainable development objectives.